 Trails Flow on the East Branch

-A project that has become the talk of the northern Maine woods—a private multimillion-dollar investment to create miles of trails and deluxe warming huts on an over 4,300-acre tract along the East Branch of the Penobscot River—is now open to the public
+A project that has become the talk of the northern Maine woods—a private multimillion-dollar investment to create miles of trails and deluxe warming huts on an over 4,300-acre tract along the East Branch of the Penobscot River— opened to the public last year.

 The river is sparkling with sunlight, and the woods flutter in a fall kaleidoscope-effect of yellows, oranges, and reds.
 When the wind gusts, acorns drop suddenly, pelting the surface of the water in a barrage of plops and splashes.
 But mostly it’s a gentle weather day—warm enough to shed our jackets in the sunshine after we’ve pedaled our bicycles for a few miles on a new eight-foot-wide trail that parallels the river, with swooping curves and bridge crossings that lead through stands of massive pine and spruce trees and floodplains filled with tall silver maples.